Last Updated on March 19, 2021 by Julia Wilson

 Other plants that get cats high

-Catnip is not the only plant which induces a high in cats; other plants include:
+Catnip is not the only plant that induces a high in cats; other plants include:

 - Tartarian honeysuckle